Lend Ceiba a Hand -- Volunteer in Ecuador!

 at least some spanish.
 Prior experience working with youth or in environmental

 education programs is valuable.

-NEW - Native Plant Garden Volunteer needed now!
+Native and Medicinal Plant Garden Volunteer

 Enjoy gardening?
 A new educational garden of native and useful plants

 is being installed as part of the Lalo Loor Dry Forest Reserve's new

 nature center.
 The gardens design highlights the importance of the reserve

 as a transition zone from dry forests to humid forests, with representative